-Refill Additive See Operator's Manual The DEF tank has fallen below the first warning threshold.
+Refill Additive See Operator's Manual

+The DEF level has fallen below the first warning threshold.

-• Refill Additive Starts until Emerg.
+• Refill Additive (DEF) Starts until Emerg.
 Op.: XXX See Operator's Manual

-The DEF supply has fallen below the reserve mark.
+The DEF level has fallen into the reserve range.

 After the message appears for the first time, the remaining DEF supply will last for approximately 1,200 mi (1,900 km) and you can start the engine a further 16 times.
 The number of remaining engine starts XX (16 to 1) is shown in the message every time the engine is started.